Pool Care Guide

 Clean and backwash the filter

-A filter loaded with dead algae is one of the most common causes of rapid regrowth.
-Algae establishes inside cartridge filters where organic material accumulates in the pleats — a well-shocked pool will be reseeded if the filter is left untouched.
-Backwash sand or DE filters; soak cartridges in filter cleaning solution for at least an hour.
-The pool is ready when free chlorine is 1–3 ppm, pH is 7.4–7.6, and the water is visually clear.
+A filter loaded with dead algae is one of the most common causes of rapid regrowth, because even a well-shocked pool gets reseeded if the filter is left untouched.
+Backwash sand or DE filters, and soak cartridges in filter cleaning solution for at least an hour to remove embedded algae.
+Run the pump another 24 hours and retest before clearing the pool for swimmers.
+The pool is ready when free chlorine is back to 1–3 ppm, pH is 7.4–7.6, and the water is visually clear.

 04